 If you've managed to figure out your fireworks and your custard pies, you may have successfully reached the end of the first Discworld game.
 Well, Rincewind's troubles are not over yet for there was a sequel; Discworld 2: Missing, Presumed...? (or Mortality Bytes to some of you)...

 Released a year later in 1996, the second game in the Discworld series ups the ante on almost every technical level.
 The graphics have gone from an ageing pixellated VGA style to a spanking new cell animated SVGA explosion of colour.
 In fact, the rival of this era from a graphical standpoint would be LucasArts' Curse of Monkey Island.
-It a style rarely adopted but works magnificently, oftentimes feeling like you are playing a Saturday morning cartoon.
+It's a style rarely adopted but works magnificently, oftentimes feeling like you are playing a Saturday morning cartoon.

 The game begins with a drunk Rincewind and the orangutang Librarian in a hilarious lampoon of Lethal Weapon 3.
 This sees our hapless wizard attempt to defuse a bomb on a donkey cart instead of a car.
 It almost copies the scene verbatim, even going so far as to include the feline fake-out.
 It treads the fine line between plagiarism and parody wonderfully.
 The script even breaks the fourth wall claiming "aren't you gonna miss this when they stop making these games?" just before the Jester's Guild blows up in an explosion that demonstrates their "improved budget".

 Anyway, back to the game.
 In case you can't tell, Discworld 2 retains its most valuable feature: its humour.
 Terry Pratchett's source novels again make the game shine, giving rise to some fantastic situations and jokes, but the presentation is far slicker this time.
 Like its predecessor, conversations do last a long time, but each and every one is a little miniature sketch sure to bring out a guffaw or two.

 Another way in which it greatly improves over the original is in the puzzle design.
 Remember that tiny worm?
-There's none of that here.
+There's no such shenanigans going on here.
 Even the insane logic of the puzzles have been toned down, with welcome clues being subtly (or not so subtly) brought to you during the dialogue scenes.